DIY eGPU 101: How to Build an External GPU by Yourself in 2023

 Buy a PCIe Powered Flexible Riser

 At last, you might also need to own a PCIe 16x to 16x Powered Flexible Riser.
 It is a cheap peripheral that will not disturb your budget.
 However, some of the cards will not demand this equipment.

-As you have bought and received all the required hardware and peripherals, now you need to assemble them.
+As you have bought and received all the required hardware and peripherals, you now need to assemble them.
 You will also get a manual with most of the peripheral devices.
 You can connect the peripherals using the manual.

-6. Install Required Drivers
+6. Install the Required Drivers

 The last step in the DIY eGPU process is driver installation.
 You have to download the required graphics drivers before operating the eGPU.
 However, you can locate the drivers from the manufacturer’s website.

 This step is very easy, head over to AMD’s or Nvidia’s website, select your GPU model, and download the drivers.
 These drivers are needed for your GPU to perform at max performance.